 Social Views: Indicates the number of times a member shares their review via social media, and how many of their followers clicked to read the review.
 NetGalley members can easily share a link to their review on NetGalley via Facebook, Twitter, Goodreads and LinkedIn at the same time that they submit their feedback to the publisher.
 When shared, audiences will see a special landing page with the book cover, description, the text of the NetGalley member’s review, and links to purchase or pre-order the title.

 Activity: How many NetGalley members have access to this book, are wishing for the title, are waiting for a reply to their request, or whose requests were declined.

 Reason for Request: Members can indicate what appeals to them most about the book.
+Use this to gain early intel about what is drawing members to your title.
 Choices include:

 - I keep hearing about this title

 Cover Rating: Cover likes and dislikes

 Opinions: Answers to Yes/No questions, summarized and filtered by member type.
 Here's a list of the questions they are asked.

 Will Not Give Feedback: Members can indicate one of several reasons why they did not provide feedback for a book.